GeorgeT59/SpeedRead/ReadMe.txt

 This is a program I made to read books faster.

-You can save time by removing spaces and just having the words being displayed.
+You can read faster by removing spaces and just having the words being displayed.

 Version 2.0: